 Getting your house appraised when you are getting a divorce is a hassle.
 It takes time and costs money.
-But the only way to really know what your house is worth is to sell it, or get it appraised.
-If you choose not to do either, that is fine.
+But the only way to really know what your house is worth is either to sell it or get it appraised.
+If you choose not to do either, that’s fine.
 Just know that, if you do that, whatever you value your house at may be wildly different from what it is actually worth.

 The same thing is true for pensions.
 Unless you hire an actuary to figure out what the present value of a pension is today, you can’t know what it is really worth.

 Dividing assets without knowing what they are worth is almost guaranteed to be a mistake for either you or your spouse (depending upon which one of you ends up with the short end of the stick).